 Don’t tell me where your priorities are.
 Show me where you spend your money and I’ll tell you what they are. – James W. Frick

 Your money decisions are a reflection of your values.
-Even when you’re not dealing with your money, you’re making a money decision (the decision to do nothing is still a decision).
-So whether you’re spending, or not spending, saving, or not saving, investing, or not investing – these are all money decisions.
+Even when you’re not dealing with your money, you're making a money decision (the decision to do nothing is still a decision).

 By lining up your money decisions with your core personal values, you’ll be able to focus on what’s most important to you.